-We now introduce the Squale model, a software quality model developed empirically with the collaboration of large companies in order to answer the requirements set in §3.
+We now introduce the Squale model, a software quality model developed empirically with the collaboration of large companies to answer the requirements set in Section 3.
 Squale is a quality model targeting both developers and managers.
-To give a coherent answer to the different needs and audience, the Squale model is inspired from the Factors-Criteria-Metrics model (FCM) [MRW76].
+To give a coherent answer to the different needs and audience, the Squale model is inspired from the FCM model [2].

-One hundred projects are currently being monitored by Squale at Air France-KLM, twenty of which are actively using Squale to improve the quality of their source code.
-Overall, Squale monitors about seven MLOC.
-Squale has also been used at PSA Peugeot-Citroen for the last two years.
-In the first year, it monitored about 0.9 MLOC distributed over ten Java applications.
+Currently, 100 projects are being monitored by Squale at Air France-KLM, 20 of which are actively using Squale to improve the quality of their source code.
+Overall, Squale monitors about seven Million lines of code (MLOC).
+Squale has also been used at PSA Peugeot-Citroen for the last 2 years.
+In the first year, it monitored about 0.9 MLOC distributed over 10 Java applications.
 Currently, it realizes around 640 audits and monitors about 10 MLOC dispatched in 90 Java applications with 350 modules.
 Each team sets its own quality requirements that are translated into composition formulas for the practices it chooses.